Nov 23, 2010 Post By: Children's Health

 If not treated properly, a concussion can put a child at risk for serious, long-term effects.
 In fact, a concussion has more effect on kids than adults because kids' brains are still developing.
 This is regardless of where the injury occurred, whether on a playground or playing field.

-Here, Children's sports medicine experts offer several concussion-related resources for parents, coaches and other caregivers.
+Children's Health experts offer several concussion-related resources for parents, coaches and other caregivers through these safety sheets.

 - Sports Safety Sheets: The sports safety sheets are in pdf format for easy download, printing and distribution.
 We encourage you to use and share these.

 - Pediatrics (Official Journal of the American Academy of Pediatrics): Sport-Related Concussion in Children and Adolescents.